awesome-davian/awesome-reviews-kaist/paper-review/2021-fall-paper-review/icml-2019-Noise2Self-eng.md

 Here are various ways to remove noise.

 #### 1) Traditional Methods
-- Smoothness : 중앙 픽셀이 주변 픽셀과 유사한 값을 갖도록 주변 픽셀들과의 평균값을 구해서 노이즈를 제거하는 방법입니다.
-Gaussian, median 등 노이즈를 제거하는 필터를 사용합니다.
-- Self-Similarity : 이미지 내에 비슷한 부분(patch)들이 있는데, 중앙 픽셀값을 서로 비슷한 patch들 간의 가중 평균값으로 대체하는 방법입니다. 하지만 하이퍼파라미터 조작이 성능에 큰 영향을 미치고 노이즈 분포를 모르는 새로운 데이터셋은 동일한 성능을 보기 어렵다는 단점이 있습니다.
+- Smoothness : This is a method of removing noise by calculating the average value of the surrounding pixels to make the center pixel similar to that of the surrounding pixels.
+- Self-Similarity : If there are similar patches in the image, replacing the central pixel value with a weighted average value between similar patches.
+However, the disadvantage is that hyperparameter manipulation has a significant impact on performance, and new datasets that do not know the noise distribution are unlikely to see the same performance.
+However, the hyperparameters have a large impact on performance, and new datasets unknown noise distribution are unlikely to see the same performance.

 #### 2) Use the Convolutional Neural Nets
-- Generative : 미분 가능한 생성 모델를 통해 노이즈를 제거할 수 있습니다.
+- Generative : Differentiable generative models can denoise the data using generative adversarial loss.
-- Gaussianity : 노이즈가 indepentent identically distributied (i.i.d)한 가우시안 분포를 따르고 있는 경우 신경망을 훈련시키기 위해서 stein's unbiased risk estimator를 사용합니다.
+- Gaussianity : If the noise follows an indepentent identically distributied (i.i.d) Gaussian distribution, use Stein's unbiased risk estimator to train the neural network.
-- Sparsity : 이미지가 sparse 한 경우 압축 알고리즘을 사용하여 디노이즈를 수행합니다. 하지만 이 경우 이미지에 불순물이 남는 경우가 많았고, sparse한 특성을 찾기 위한 많은 사전 학습이 필요하다는 단점이 있습니다.
-- Compressibility : 노이즈가 있는 데이터를 압축했다가 다시 압축을 푸는 과정으로 노이즈를 제거합니다.
-- Statistical Independence : 동일한 인풋 데이터로부터 독립적인 노이즈를 측정해서 실제 노이즈를 예측하도록 UNet을 훈련시켰을 때, 훈련된 UNet이 실제 신호를 예측한다는 것을 제안했습니다 (Noise2Noise).
+- Sparsity : If the image is sparse, it can be used a compression algorithm to denoise.
+Howerver, in this case, artifacts remain in the image and it needs a long time to seek sparse features.
+- Compressibility : Noise is removed by compressing and decompressing noisy data..
+- Statistical Independence : UNet, which is trained to predict true noise by measuring independent noise from the same input data, can predict the real signals(Noise2Noise).

 ### Idea
-위처럼 노이즈가 있는 이미지를 복원하는 방법은 그동안 많이 발표되어 왔습니다. 노이즈를 제거하는 Smoothness 같은 전통적인 방법부터 최근에는 UNet과 같은 Convolutional neural net를 활용한 방법까지 다양합니다.
-하지만 이 방법들은 사전에 노이즈의 특성을 학습해야 하거나 clean한 이미지가 있어야 가능한 방법들이었습니다. 해당 논문에서는 그동안 나왔던 supervised learning 방법이 아닌, `self-supervision` 기반한 노이즈 제거 방법을 아래와 같이 제시했습니다.
+There are many methods on how to denoise images from traditional methods such as smoothness to methods using convolutional neural nets such as UNets recently.
+However, these methods were possible only when we know the noise property in advance or there was a clean image.
+So in this paper, they propsed the denoising method based on ‘self-supervision’ rather than the supervised learning method

 ## 3. Method
 ### - classic denoiser vs donut denoiser
 <img src="../../.gitbook/assets/18/denoiser.png" width="50%" height="50%"   alt="denoiser"></img>
-> - classic denoiser : 각 픽셀을 반지름 r인 disk의 중앙값으로 대체하는 median filer를 사용함 → g<sub>r</sub>
+> - classic denoiser : Using a median filer that replaces each pixel with the median of a disk of radius r → g<sub>r</sub>
-> - donut denoiser : center 부분을 제거했다는 것 외에 classic denoiser와 동일함 → f<sub>r</sub>
+> - donut denoiser : Same as classic denoiser except that the center part is removed → f<sub>r</sub>

-위 그래프에서 각 denoiser에 따른 차이를 볼 수 있습니다. r은 각 filter의 반지름 길이를 의미합니다.
-donut denoiser (파란색)의 경우 self-supervised의 최소값(빨간색 화살표)은 ground truth의 최소값과 동일선(r=3) 상에 위치하고 있습니다. 이때 self-supervised와 ground truth의 수직적인 차이가 variance of the noise에 해당합니다.
-이에 반해 classic denoiser (주황색)의 경우 self-supervised MSE는 계속 증가하고 있고 ground truth 결과와 연관지을 수 있는 부분이 없습니다.
-즉, donut denoiser는 self-supervise로 loss 값을 조정할 수 있지만 classic denoiser에서는 ground truth가 있어야만 loss값을 조정할 수 있다는 걸 알 수 있습니다.
+In the graph above, you can see the difference for each denoiser. r is the radius of each filter.
+For the donut denoiser (blue), the self-supervised minimum (red arrow) is same (r=3) with the ground truth minimum.
+The vertical difference between self-supervised and ground truth means variance of the noise.
+On the other hand, in the case of classic denoiser (orange), self-supervised MSE continues to increase and there is no correlation with ground truth results.
+In other words, the donut denoiser can adjust the loss value with self-supervised, but the classic denoiser can adjust the loss value only when there is a ground truth.

 ### - j-invariant function : f<sub>Θ</sub>
 $$f_{Θ}(x)_{J} := g_{Θ}(1_{J}ㆍs(x) + 1_{J^c}ㆍx)_{J}$$
-j-invariant f<sub>Θ</sub> 함수는 위와 같이 정의할 수 있습니다. g<sub>Θ</sub>는 classical denoiser를 의미하며, J(J ∈ j)는 mask처럼 인접한 픽셀과 구분짓도록 파티션의 역할을 합니다. s(x)는 각 픽셀들을 인접한 픽셀들의 평균값으로 바꾸는 함수(interpolation, 보간법)입니다. 즉, f<sub>Θ</sub> 함수는 J에 해당하는 영역에만 s(x)로 interpolation을 시키고 그 이외의 지역은 원본 이미지 x를 그대로 적용한 다음에 classical denoiser를 적용합니다. classical denoiser인 g<sub>Θ</sub>를 j-invariant function 적용시킨 결과가 f<sub>Θ</sub>인 것입니다.
-J공간에 있는 x를 interpolation 한 후 g<sub>Θ</sub>를 했기 때문에 f<sub>Θ</sub>(x)<sub>J</sub>는 x<sub>J</sub>와는 독립적인 결과가 나옵니다. 결과적으로 이미지 x를 classical denoiser g<sub>Θ</sub>에 바로 적용했을 때보다 interpolation을 적용한 후 g<sub>Θ</sub> 적용했을 때 성능이 더 좋았습니다.
+j-invariant f<sub>Θ</sub> function can be defined as above. g<sub>Θ</sub> is any classical denoiser, and J(J ∈ j) is any partition of the pixels to distinguish it from adjacent pixels like a mask. s(x) is the function replacing each pixel with the average of its neighbors (interpolation).
+That is, f<sub>Θ</sub> function interpolates with s(x) only in the area corresponding to J, and applies the original image x to other areas(J^c), then applies the classical denoiser. f<sub>Θ</sub>(x)<sub>J</sub> gets independent results with x<sub>J</sub> because g<sub>Θ</sub> was applied after interpolation of x in J space.
+As a result, image x performed better when g<sub>Θ</sub> was applied after interpolation than when applied directly to the classical denoiser g<sub>Θ</sub>.

 ## 4. Experiment & Result
 ### Experimental setup